Glebe Island: Industry to tourism

 Bulk handling of grain continued until 1990 when the wheat terminal was transferred to Port Kembla and the wharfage remodelled for containerised cargo.
 Some silos were demolished, while from 1991 Australian Cement (now Cement Australia) used 16 of them as a bulk cement terminal.
 These are now heritage-listed.
 In the 1990s a high-level, cable-stayed, reinforced concrete six-lane bridge spanning 345 metres between two 120-metre towers was built above the older Allan-designed Glebe Island Bridge.
 The new bridge opened on 3 December 1995, and was also named Glebe Island Bridge.
 It was renamed Anzac Bridge in 1998.
 Until November 2008, the island was the Australian Amalgamated Terminals (AAT) facility for imported motor vehicles.

 Discussions for rejuvenation of the now disused site are ongoing.
 In 2008 it was suggested by the Government of New South Wales that a tennis centre could be created to host the Australian Open tournament after Melbourne's existing contract expired in 2016.
 This plan was short-lived and in 2009 it was announced that White Bay Cruise Terminal would be renovated at the same time as the Barangaroo development to become a cruise ship terminal to alleviate pressure on the existing facilities at Darling Harbour and Circular Quay.
-This is a controversial decision with the local community due to largely to traffic concerns and has been called a "good short term solution" by industry groups as most cruise ships currently being constructed would not be able to fit underneath the Sydney Harbour Bridge in order to reach the facility.
+This is a controversial decision with the local community largely due to traffic concerns and has been called a "good short term solution" by industry groups as most cruise ships currently being constructed would not be able to fit underneath the Sydney Harbour Bridge in order to reach the facility.
 On New Year's Eve 2011–12, the large empty space, conveniently located with a good view of the Sydney Harbour Bridge fireworks, was used for a major televised concert with headliners Jamiroquai, Culture Club and Pet Shop Boys.
-The old Glebe Island Bridge was included on the list in 2013, lending more weight to calls for its retention as an active transport link.
+The old Glebe Island Bridge was included on the heritage list in 2013, lending more weight to calls for its retention as an active transport link.

 In August 2013, construction began on an interim exhibition facility Sydney Exhibition Centre @ Glebe Island, which opened on 15 February 2014.
 The venue offered 20,000 square metres of space for large trade and consumer exhibitions and operated throughout the redevelopment of the Sydney Convention & Exhibition Centre.
 The site was cleared in 2017.
 In February 2018 Sydney Ports Authority announced plans for a major building materials handling complex.

 The area forms part of the New South Wales Government's Bays Precinct urban renewal program.